-After all, you seek more responsibility, more money and a better title, right?
+After all, you seek more responsibility, more money and personal growth, right?

-Here are the 6 questions I recommend to minimize this risk of a false move.
+Here are the 6 questions I recommend to minimize this risk of a false move when it is about the question how to choose your next job.
 And I would only accept a job offer if all points are positive:

 - What is in for you?
 If you are in the first 20 years of your career, it should be a real step forward in terms of responsibilities.
-If you have achieved the peak of your career and your career path flattens, it should however look consistent with your evolution and stay at least the same level.
-Bear in mind that the next job will determine the job after.
+If you have achieved the peak of your career and your career path flattens, it should however look consistent with your evolution, and stay at least the same level.
+Bear in mind that the next position will determine the job afterwards.
 You will always be judged on the current/ last job – and not on what you have done before

-- Do you fulfill at least 70% of the technical requirements, can you do the job?
+- Do you fulfil at least 70% of the technical requirements, can you do the job?
 70-80% is a good value for me to a) ensure the success of the candidate and b) keep him/ her motivated for the next years.
-Do your risk management properly and do not accept an offer if it is a) too much or b) not enough responsability for you
+Do your risk management properly and do not accept an offer if it is a) too much or b) not enough responsibility for you

 - Are external factors such as the time to commute OK for you?
-I saw many candidates who underestimate the time spent in the car or public transport, who accepted an offer only to leave few months later.
+I have seen many candidates who underestimate the time spent in the car or public transport, who accepted an offer only to leave a few months later.
 Also the salary and other benefits are important.
 Are you happy with the offer?
-Make sure you do not have a bad feeling every time the pay-check arrives or you won’t stay either.
+Make sure you do not have a bad feeling every time the pay-check arrives, because otherwise you will also not stay.
 I personally recommend not to go below the last base salary

 - Can you imagine working with all the people you met during the interview process?
 Does it feel good?
-Do you trust them to take care of your career for the next years?
+Do you trust them to take care of your career for the next years following?